rodriguesmafalda/de-project-seattle-library/README.md

 - **dim_material_type**: This dimension table lists distinct material types used in checkouts, enabling cleaner joins and categorical analysis.

+- **vw_checkouts_enriched**: This final view enriches the checkout fact table by joining it with usage class information from the staging layer, allowing analysis by **material category** (Physical vs Digital) as well as by material type and year.

 ### Data Quality Tests

 To ensure the quality of the transformations, the following dbt tests were implemented: